Walery Sławek: Late 1930s

 Walery Sławek planned to replace the dissolved BBWR with a new structure, called Common Organization of the Society (Powszechna Organizacja Społeczeństwa).
-His idea was harshly criticized by Edward Rydz-Śmigły, who sent to him a letter writing that there is no need for such a body to be formed.
-On May 24, 1936, Sławek was replaced by Adam Koc, who became new chairman of the Association of Polish Legionnaires.
+His idea was harshly criticized by Edward Śmigły-Rydz, who sent to him a letter writing that there is no need for such a body to be formed.
+On 24 May 1936 Sławek was replaced by Adam Koc, who became new chairman of the Association of Polish Legionnaires.
 A few weeks later, he was named chairman of the Józef Piłsudski Institute of Modern History, a post, designed to keep him away from political life.
 This nomination was purely honorary and marked Sławek's decline.

-On November 11, 1936, President Mościcki nominated Edward Rydz-Śmigły to the post of Marshal of Poland.
+On 11 November 1936 President Mościcki nominated Edward Śmigły-Rydz to the post of Marshal of Poland.
 Most of the so-called Piłsudski's Colonels refused presidential invitation to this event.
 Sławek himself decided to accept the invitation, but later stated that his promotion to Marshal was one of the saddest days of his life, as he was of the opinion that Józef Piłsudski was the only person worthy of that rank.

-On February 21, 1937, the Camp of National Unity (OZN) was officially formed.
-It was yet another blow to Sławek's prestige, as in his opinion, the new party was designed to provide Rydz-Śmigły with unlimited power.
-On June 22, 1938, after the death of Stanisław Car, Sławek became the new speaker of the Sejm, with 114 deputies voting for him.
-The parliament, however, was dissolved by the President on September 18.
-The new election took place on November 6, 1938 (see 1938 Polish legislative election).
+On 21 February 1937 the Camp of National Unity (OZN) was officially formed.
+It was yet another blow to Sławek's prestige, as in his opinion, the new party was designed to provide Śmigły-Rydz with unlimited power.
+On 22 June 1938, after the death of Stanisław Car, Sławek became the new speaker of the Sejm, with 114 deputies voting for him.
+The parliament, however, was dissolved by the President on 18 September.
+The new election took place on 6 November 1938 (see 1938 Polish legislative election).
 Sławek failed to win the seat in the parliament.